ricmershon/ricmershon.github.io/news-headlines/README.md

 ## Background
 This project uses the News API, which can be found at https://newsapi.org/.
 It uses both of the News API main endpoints:

+### Top Headlines
-* Top headlines - returns breaking news for a country and category.
+Returns breaking news for a country and category.
 Ajax call from app.js:
 ```
 $.ajax({
     url: "https://newsapi.org/v2/top-headlines?country="